Quantum mechanics revision guide

 Time-evolution

-Conservation of information implies that orthogonal states need to remain orthogonal, and more generally, inner products need to be conserved.
+Conservation of information implies that orthogonal states need to remain orthogonal.
 This implies that $U(t)$ must be unitary, $U U^\dagger = U^\dagger U = I$.

 Taking the limit $t \rightarrow 0$ we can write $$ U(t) = I - \frac{i}{\hbar}t \hat{H} + O(t^2) $$ for some self-adjoint operator $\hat{H}$ called the Hamiltonian.

-The form of the Hamiltonian $\hat{H}$ does not come from first principles but is chosen to match experimental results and to have analogy (inspiration?) with classical mechanics.
+The Hamiltonian $\hat{H}$ does not come from first principles but is chosen to match experimental results, and often by analogy to classical mechanics.

 Energy states